 Let’s get right into it so that you and your child can have a peaceful, restful sleep.

 First, What Is A Normal Wake-Up Time For A Toddler?

 Generally speaking, toddlers wake up around 7:30 a.m., assuming they went to bed by 9 p.m. the night before and slept soundly.
-These times are just estimations given by the Sleep in America poll done back in 2004.
+These times are just estimations from the Sleep in America poll done back in 2004.

-If this worked out perfectly every time, you probably wouldn’t really need to read this article.
-But, the fact of the matter is, it is pretty rare for your toddler to have one perfect night’s sleep after another.
+If this worked out perfectly every time, you probably wouldn’t need to read this article.
+But, the matter is, it is pretty rare for your toddler to have one perfect night’s sleep after another.

-According to the same study mentioned earlier, about half of toddlers call out during the night — 5-10% of them do so multiple times a night.
+According to the same study mentioned earlier, about half of toddlers call out during the night — 5-10% do so multiple times a night.

 What To Do When Your Toddler Wakes Up Too Early

 Although I am sure you are already well aware, I will reiterate that taking care of a toddler is hard work, especially when it comes to their sleep patterns.